Skip to content

 Distance from datum0.5° error →1° error →Significance

-This is why GD&T perpendicularity and angularity callouts express the tolerance in linear units (a zone width between parallel planes) rather than degrees — it directly represents the functional impact at the mating surface.
+This is why GD&T perpendicularity and angularity callouts express the tolerance in linear units (a zone width between parallel planes) rather than degrees.
+It directly represents the functional impact at the mating surface.

 Block tolerances: the default that covers most dimensions

-Tolerance zone diagram with drawing callout 1.000 +/-0.005 in., upper limit 1.005 in., lower limit 0.995 in., reject oversize and undersize bands, and accept zone from 0.995 to 1.005 in.
+Tolerance zone diagram with drawing callout 1.000 +/-0.005 in.
+(25.4 +/-0.13 mm), upper limit 1.005 in.
+(25.53 mm), lower limit 0.995 in.
+(25.27 mm), reject oversize and undersize bands, and accept zone from 0.995 to 1.005 in.
+(25.27 to 25.53 mm)

 Reference Table